 We outsource our hosting infrastructure to Amazon Web Services and Rackspace, or together, our Hosting Providers, which host our Marketplace technology.
 Consumers and agents must have the ability to access our Marketplace technology at any time, without interruption or degradation of performance.
 Our Hosting Providers run their own infrastructure upon which our Marketplace technology and products depend, and we are, therefore, vulnerable to service interruptions at each Hosting Provider.
 Though very rare, we have experienced, and expect that in the future we may experience, interruptions, delays and outages in service and availability from time to time due to a variety of factors, including infrastructure changes, human or software errors, application hosting disruptions and capacity constraints.
 Capacity constraints could be due to a number of potential causes including technical failures, natural disasters, fraud or security attacks.
-In addition, if our security, or that of one of our Hosting Providers, is compromised, our platform or products are unavailable or our users are unable to use our products within a reasonable amount of time or tall, then our business, results of operations and financial condition could be adversely affected.
-We note that our ability to conduct security audits on our Hosting Providers, we rely heavily on third-party security reviews, such as the Statement on Standards for Attestation Engagements No. 16 ("SSAE 16") assessments.
+In addition, if our security, or that of one of our Hosting Providers, is compromised, our platform or products are unavailable or our users are unable to use our products within a reasonable amount of time or at all, then our business, results of operations and financial condition could be adversely affected.
+We note that our ability to conduct security audits on our Hosting Providers is limited; therefore, we rely heavily on thirdparty security reviews, such as the Statement on Standards for Attestation Engagements No. 16 ("SSAE 16") assessments.
 Our contracts do not contain strong indemnification terms in our favor.
 In some instances, we may not be able to identify and/or remedy the cause or causes of these performance problems within a period of time acceptable to our customers.
 It may become increasingly difficult to maintain and improve our marketplace platform performance, especially during peak usage times, as our marketplace platform becomes more complex and the usage of the platform increases.
-To the extent we do not effectively address capacity constraints, either through our Hosting Provide
+To the extent we do not effectively address capacity constraints, either through our Hosting Providers or alternative providers of cloud infrastructure, our business, results of operations and financial condition may be adversely affected.
+In addition, any changes in service levels from our Hosting Providers may adversely affect our ability to meet our customers' requirements.

 The substantial majority of the services we use from our Hosting Providers are for cloud-based server capacity and managed colocation services.
 We access our Hosting Providers' infrastructure through standard Internet connectivity.
-Our Hosting

-Providers provide us with computing and storage capacity, network capacity, managed colocation space, and leased computing hardware pursuant to agreements that continue until terminated by either party.
+Our Hosting Providers provide us with computing and storage capacity, network capacity, managed colocation space, and leased computing hardware pursuant to agreements that continue until terminated by either party.
 If any of the data centers become unavailable to us without sufficient advance notice, we would likely experience delays in delivering our platform and products until we could migrate to an alternate data center provider.
 Our disaster recovery program contemplates transitioning our platform and products to our backup center in the event of a catastrophe, but we have not yet fully tested the procedure, and our platform and products may be unavailable, in whole or in part, during any transition procedure.
 Although we expect that we could receive similar services from other third parties, if any of our arrangements with our Hosting Providers are terminated, we could experience interruptions on our platform and in our ability to make our products available to customers, as well as delays and additional expenses (including research and development expenses) in arranging alternative cloud infrastructure services.